cos316/assignment2-starter-code/README.md

 // `pattern`: patterns on the request _path_.
 Patterns can include arbitrary
 //           "directories".
 Directories can include "captures" of the form
 //           `:variable_name` that capture the actual directory value into a
-//            HTTP query paramter.
+//            HTTP query parameter.
 Leading and trailing '/' (slash) characters
 //            are ignored.
 //
 // Example: